Tomato Marinated Grilled Flank Steak

 Step-By-Step Instructions

-Step 1: Marinade
+Step 1: Make Tomato Marinade

-Puree the tomato, shallot, vinegar, marjoram, rosemary, salt, and pepper in a blender until it’s smooth.
-Reserve 1/2 a cup for the mop.
+Reserve 1/2 a cup for the mop sauce.
 Scrape the remaining tomato mixture into a re-sealable plastic bag and add the steak.
 Turn it to coat, and then refrigerate for at least 4 hours, or overnight.

 Prepare your grill for medium-high heat.
 Remove the steak from the marinade and discard the leftovers in the bag.
 Oil your grill rack.